 The future was Pearl Jam, Nirvana, Soundgarden.
 Grunge was taking over as thrash was heading into a tailspin along with hair metal.

 Time would prove the A&R rep partially wrong.
 Some bands like Metallica, Anthrax, Slayer, Megadeth, Testament and Pantera would have successful careers and many others would forge ahead into the next century and are still with us today.

 Eventual release from their contract was not helpful.
 A couple of excellent albums and an EP later Wargasm called it a day and broke up in 1995.
 They have performed live only a handful of times since.
 The final indignity in my view is that there is not even a wikipedia entry for them.

-These are not the cleanest sounding copies from the internet, they sound over-modulated.
+There are not the cleanest versions available on youtube, some sound over-modulated.
 I suggest you try finding an original CD or LP.
-From Why Play Around? here are the links to three absolutely amazing songs:
+But here is a stream of the entire Why Play Around? album.

 Incredibly rare video of the band performing Revenge live in 1991